 Navigate back to the complete Travel Scotland Guide

-INFO & PLANNING TIPS - The Royal Mile Edinburgh
+Planning tip, Map - The Royal Mile Edinburgh

 From the Edinburgh Castle to the Palace of Holyroodhouse

 The Royal Mile Edinburgh starts at the Entrance of the Edinburgh Castle on top of Castle Hill.
 The medieval fortress is like a small town in the town with some beutiful views over Edinburgh.
+Get your skip-the-line ticket to visit the castle.

 This is the beginning of the street.
 It is quite narrow but gets wider after the tall building called the Hub.